-Homemade Salsa From The Back of the Envelope is a homegrown, homemade tomato-pepper condiment made for nachos, chip dipping and lots of other Mexican Cuisine uses.
+Homemade Salsa is a homegrown, homemade tomato-pepper condiment made for nachos, chip dipping and lots of other Mexican Cuisine uses.
 Try it on burritos, huevos rancheros, in casserole, enchiladas, taquitos….so good!
 It’s also Low-Fat, Vegan, Vegetarian, Dairy-Free and Gluten-Free!

 When you have a kitchen drowning in tomatoes and peppers, making salsa must happen!
 I have a Fresh Tomato salsa recipe I made last year.
 This year I wanted another recipe, more Pace Picante, with no cilantro.
 I don’t like cilantro (my husband does).
 This year’s recipe for homemade salsa includes cilantro, but I didn’t put any in mine.

-So now you know how this recipe was named.
 Notice!
 There is not a single measured ingredient!
 Chris and his wife make their recipe by taste every year.(I think he was being funny, but it’s true!)
 For a gardener that actually makes sense.
 Every year the crops will be different.
-We try different varieties of vegetables, and the soil changes, along with the weather.
-It all plays together to create a rather unique experience in the kitchen.
+We try different varieties of vegetables and our salsa has in it most often what we grow.
+It creates a rather unique experience in the kitchen every year.

-I decided to write down the proportions I used for you.
+I wrote down the proportions I used.
 Even my method is different than Chris’.
 I made my salsa in my huge soup pot.
-I had a TON of peppers to use (still do!)
-So my salsa uses a lot of peppers.
+I had a TON of peppers to use So my salsa uses a lot of peppers.
 I needed to cook the recipe so I can freeze the salsa.

-We love this Homemade Salsa From The Back of the Envelope recipe.
-And not just us.
+We love this Homemade Salsa.
 My son in law took a pint over to his house for game night.
 The football spectators devoured this salsa before the game finished!
 This recipe is really very similar to Pace’s.
 We love their salsa.
 We love this one too!

 Homemade Salsa From The Back of the Envelope Recipe Notes:

 You’ll notice Chris’ recipe is different from mine.
 I cook mine, he doesn’t.
-I have made his version using the blender.
-It’s SO GOOD!
-Dave and I love to just whip up a quick batch when his tomatoes and peppers get a bit ahead of us in the kitchen.
-But you must use the cooked method if you choose to freeze or can this salsa!
+We enjoy his version using the blender.
+It holds several days in the refrigerator.
+But you must use the cooked method if you choose to freeze this salsa!

-I made my own version of his recipe because I am using different tomatoes and peppers than he calls for.
-What I’m getting at is this.
+I am using different tomatoes and peppers than Chris calls for.
+Paste type tomatoes require less cooking down.
 Use what you have and adjust the recipe accordingly.

 I made a huge batch of salsa so I have extra to freeze.
-This salsa is suitable for canning if you like.
-Find out how to can salsa in this post where I also I give directions for quick peeling tomatoes.
+In this post I give directions for quick peeling tomatoes.
 I did not peel my tomatoes this time.
 We love salsa with some texture and fiber!